 De Paul’s youth residential treatment is individualized and based on the needs of each teen.

-Our substance use disorder treatment program includes structure and staff supervision 24/7.
+Our substance use disorder treatment program serves male-identifying clients ages 13-17 and includes structure and staff supervision 24/7.
 Residential stays at the De Paul Youth & Family Center location in Northeast Portland vary depending on the client’s needs, insurance and continuity of care.
 The majority of treatment activities, including group and individual counseling, the academic program, and recreation, focus on an in-depth exploration of the causes and negative consequences of drug and alcohol use by teens and how to create a more positive and less troubled life.

 De Paul combines recreational activities with a strong academic program provided within in a therapeutic milieu that emphasizes individualized and evidence-based approaches.
 Youth in residential treatment at the De Paul Youth & Family Center are assigned an individual counselor who works closely with each young person to create a Plan for Success which is updated as goals are met.

 Structure is an essential element of chemical dependency treatment and each day a schedule of activities, school and individual and group counseling assists young people to make the transition to a life free from drugs and alcohol.
 Treatment is designed to educate and create opportunities to learn and practice the skills needed to become responsible adults.
 Sports and other recreational activities are integrated into the therapeutic environment.

 Learn more about our residential program groups for youth at De Paul:

 De Paul supports young people to get back on track with their education.